 The cream tea is a British institution, loved everywhere but no more than in the South West, particularly Devon and Cornwall.
 Arguments abound between Devon and Cornwall as to the real home of the “Cream Tea”.
-I am not brave enough to suggest who is correct!
-Whoever it is, both are very similar in nature and both delicious.
+It would be a brave person to suggest who is correct (unless you live in either county) as both are very similar in nature and both delicious.

-A Cream Tea should not be confused with an Afternoon Tea, which is more of a meal in itself.
+A Cream Tea should not be confused with an Afternoon Tea, which is more of a meal in itself and involves much more than scones.
 I cannot think of time in the day a cream tea it is not welcome, though breakfast may be pushing it a little.

 What is the Difference Between a Cornish and Devon Cream Tea?

-Take a close look at the image and you can see the difference, it is subtle, so you may want to look closely.
+Take a close look at the image on this page and you can see the difference, it is subtle, so you may want to look closely.
 Hint - the cream.